cyrilcode/cyril/README.md

 # Cyril - Live Coding

+## CMAKE VERSION

-**CMake:** This is the CMake branch that has been created for the cross-platform efforts.
+This is the CMake branch that has been created for the cross-platform efforts.
 Hopefully, by using ideas from [this example project](https://github.com/judepereira/44a) we will be able to use CMake to build oF and Cyril.

+Download openFrameworks, update OF_DIRECTORY in CMakeLists.txt if necessary.

+***

+## Cyril, the old readme file...

 The Cyril programming language is designed for fast prototyping of visualisations and live coding visuals.